 Created by SmartyAds

-These statistics illustrate that many brands in 2018 were obviously losing marketing automation opportunities.
+These statistics illustrate that many brands in recent years were obviously losing marketing automation opportunities.
 For the email channel, the use of machine learning makes it possible to automate targeting.
 However, such personalization is more complicated due to the nature of emails, which are more complex and creative.

 There are several ways to approach automation of email marketing from the appropriate angle.
 For this, you’ll have to select among CRM/email agencies, niche solutions or universal platforms for email campaigns automation, like MailChimp.
 Such services can detect the geolocation for each subscriber in your database.
 In the same way, you can tune individual design for each region, or even city, if you need it.